places to see and things to do for every guest

 There's the thunderous roar of the waterfall, verdant moss-cloaked rocks, a mystical atmosphere and sun rays that conjure rainbows into the myriad water particles.
 But why not come and see the Liechtensteinklamm gorge in St. Johann in Salzburg for yourself?
 It's one of the longest and most magnificent gorges in the Alps.

 Please note: The Liechtensteinklamm gorge is closed in its entirety until further notice.
-Reopening is scheduled for late summer/autumn 2019.
+Reopening is scheduled for May 2020.

 Großglockner High alpine road